Do you consider your employees an expense of doing business or a profit-contributing asset?

-In typical 40 hour work week, 15 minutes of non-productive, non-billable time equals .25 hours a day, 1.25 hours a week or 65 total hours a year.
+In a typical 40 hour work week, 15 minutes of non-productive, non-billable time equals .25 hours a day, 1.25 hours a week, or 65 total hours a year.
 For a $3 million business, an increase of productivity of that magnitude translates to more than $93,000 annually.

 Just imagine if you could bill 65 more hours a year on a fixed labor cost employee (in other words, generate more revenue with no additional payroll cost).
 When you multiply that gain across all employees with billable time, your net income would see a hefty increase which would filter down to net profits.

 How do your employees drive profits?